-Most sources recommend exposure to the sun as the best source of vitamin D. Unfortunately, it is possible to damage the skin by burning before enough vitamin D is produced, so it is important to avoid overexposure.
+Most sources recommend exposure to the sun as the best source of vitamin D. Unfortunately, it is possible to damage the skin by burning before enough of this hormone is produced, so it is important to avoid overexposure.
 Dr. Holick’s book, Vitamin D Deficiency, recommends approximately ten to fifteen minutes of daily exposure to the midday sun with bared arms and legs.

 After sunning, the skin oils that contain cholesterol will continue to be converted into vitamin D for approximately 48 hours.
 For this reason, bathing or showering should be delayed for as long as possible to allow the conversion process to run its course.
 Additionally, chlorine in swimming pools can strip the skin oils and negate the conversion process.

 For many people, optimal vitamin D levels may require a combination of sun exposure, dietary sources, and possibly supplements.
-The vitamin D3 that is identical to the sun-activated vitamin D in the human body is only available from animal sources.
-The richest dietary sources of vitamin D3 are the organ meats, skin, fat, and eggs, which are often excluded in modern diets.
-Pork, beef, mutton, goat and fish can also be dietary sources; however, muscle meat contains less than the richest sources listed above.
+The D3 that is identical to the sun-activated vitamin D in the human body is only available from animal sources.
+The richest dietary sources of D3 are organ meats, skin, fat, and eggs, which are often excluded in modern diets.
+Pork, beef, mutton, goat, and fish can also be dietary sources; however, muscle meat contains less than the richest sources listed above.
 Pigs create vitamin D from the sun in the same way as human beings.
-Ruminant animals such as cows, sheep, and goats get vitamin D from eating green grasses or lichen.
-Fish get vitamin D from eating algae.
-Having recognized the danger of rickets and osteomalacia, many governments allow for the fortification of foods with vitamin D2 or D3.
+Ruminant animals such as cows, sheep, and goats get vitamin D from eating green grasses or lichen, while fish get it from eating algae.
+Having recognized the danger of rickets and osteomalacia, many governments allow for the fortification of foods with D2 or D3.
 For example, small amounts of vitamin D are often added to milk and orange juice.

-Although vitamin D can be obtained from vegetable sources such as mushrooms, lichen, and yeast, it is in the form of vitamin D2 instead of vitamin D3.
-Vitamin D3 is the type of vitamin D the body produces in response to sun exposure, while vitamin D2 is not.
-The Vitamin D Council recommends taking vitamin D3 rather than D2 because studies have shown it to be more effective in raising 25-hydroxyvitamin D levels.
+Although vitamin D can be obtained from vegetable sources such as mushrooms, lichen, and yeast, it is in the form of D2 instead of D3.
+D3 is the type the body produces in response to sun exposure, while D2 is not.
+The Vitamin D Council recommends taking D3 rather than D2 because studies have shown it to be more effective in raising 25-hydroxyvitamin D levels.

 Smaller trials and observational studies suggest that optimizing vitamin D levels may help prevent a wide range of diseases, including: